-During FY 2020-21, the County plans to utilize funding to support the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit, as well as the contract(s) established as a result of the RFP for an array of juvenile interventions.
+During FY 2021-22, the County plans to continue supporting the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit, as well as the Juvenile Justice Services contract(s) established as a result of the RFP for an array community based intervention services for youth and their families.
 Probation continues to focus on structured case management skill development for probation officers working to keep children and families together with an emphasis on trauma informed practices, child and family teaming, and best practices as referenced in Section C. Juvenile Justice Action Strategy, Juvenile Field Services, page 14 of this plan.